| Title: | Sparse VAR (Vector Autoregression) / VECM (Vector Error Correction Model) Estimation |

 the matrix (real or complex valued) |

-Compute the L-infinity matrix norm of M
+Compute the max-norm of m

 the matrix (real or complex valued) |